CrimeOwl AI logoCrimeOwl AI

 What is the current location and status of the M/T Oman Pride oil tanker?

-Mahmood Rashid Amur Al Habsi is charged with orchestrating an illegal scheme to export over $100 million in Iranian petroleum to Chinese refineries while laundering proceeds through the U.S. financial system in violation of sanctions.
-The scheme involved the procurement of an oil tanker, M/T Oman Pride, and the participation of Turkish, Omani, and U.S. persons and entities to obscure the transactions and benefit Iran's Islamic Revolutionary Guard Corps-Quds Force.
-Al Habsi remains at large with suspected ties to Iran and China, and a federal arrest warrant was issued on January 25, 2024.
+Mahmood Rashid Amur Al Habsi is charged with violating U.S. sanctions against Iran by orchestrating an illegal scheme to export over $100 million worth of Iranian petroleum to Chinese refineries through the U.S. financial system.
+The scheme allegedly benefited Iran's Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF), which provides lethal support to terrorist organizations.
+A federal arrest warrant was issued on January 25, 2024, and Al Habsi remains at large with suspected ties to Iran and China.

 Case